Discrimination against Chinese Indonesians: Japanese occupation and National Revolution (1942–1949)

 After the Japanese occupied Indonesia in 1942, at least 542 ethnic Chinese from Java and Madura were arrested and detained in the Cimahi concentration camp; this group included leaders, spouses of Europeans, and Chinese who were legally considered Europeans.
 Chinese organisations were disbanded and banned.
 Not long afterwards, ethnic Chinese were required to register themselves and pledge their allegiance to the Japanese army.
 Despite Japanese attempts to quell dissent, there were several underground resistance movements led by ethnic Chinese.

 This was followed by the Pontianak incident in October 1943.
 Over 1,500 people were arrested or killed by the Japanese occupying forces in an attempt to prevent a multi-ethnic rebellion.
 Ethnic Chinese were the largest single group targeted, with 854 killed in the affair.

 From 30 May to 4 June 1946, attacks from Indonesian independence fighters killed 653 Chinese Indonesians.
 Roughly a thousand Chinese Indonesian-owned homes were burned; Mely G. Tan notes this as the worst of the violence targeted at Chinese Indonesians during the war.
 More cases were reported in Karawaci, Bayur, and Bagansiapiapi.

+As the Dutch implemented a war of attrition and scorch earth, they forced Chinese on Java to flee inland and the Dutch destroyed all important assets including Chinese factories and property.
+Local Indonesians joined in on the Dutch violence against the Chinese looting Chinese property and trying to attack Chinese.
+However, when the Japanese troops landed and seized control of Java from the Dutch, to people's surprise, the Japanese forced the native Indonesians to stop looting and attacking Chinese and warned the Indonesians they would not tolerate anti-Chinese violence in Java.
+The Japanese viewed the Chinese in Java and their economic power specifically as important and vital to Japanese war effort so they did not physically harm the Chinese of Java with no execution or torture of Chinese taking place unlike in other places.
+There was no violent confrontation between Japanese and Chinese on Java, unlike in British Malaya.
+The Japanese also allowed Chinese of Java in the Federation of Overseas-Chinese Associations (Hua Chiao Tsung Hui) to form the Keibotai, their own armed Chinese defence corps for protection with Japanese military instructors training them how to shoot and use spears.
+The Chinese viewed this as important to defending themselves from local Indonesians.
+The majority of Chinese of Java did not die in the war.
+It was only after the war ended when Japanese control fell and then the native Indonesians again started attacks against the Chinese of Java when the Japanese were unable to protect them.